oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 As described in (#verifier_verification), Verifiers ignore all selectively disclosable array elements for which they did not receive a Disclosure.
-In the example above, the verification process would output an array with only one element unless a matching Disclosure for the second element is received.
+In the example above, the verification process would output an array with only two elements, `["DE", "US"]`, unless the matching Disclosure for the second element is received, in which case the output would be a three element array, `["DE", "FR", "US"]`.

 ### Decoy Digests {#decoy_digests}